FreeTAKTeam/FreeTAKServer-User-Docs/docs/index.md

 - use the Import Manager in `ATAK` to import the configuration.
 - for a full tutorial see the [article](About/PubServer.md)

-# Warning!
+!!! warning
     Old Documentation Ahead!
     Much of the documentation is for the **OLD** FTS (pre 2.X) implementation and maybe not correct.
-If you are following those instructions, you will probably not get the result you want.
+    If you are following instructions marked as other than "current", you may not get the result you want.
     New documentation is in the works, and will be released ASAP.
     The pages are now being marked to indicate their maturity.